-Is it possible to change the Live version which is opened when double clicking a Live Set file on Mac?
+How to change the Live version that is opened when double clicking a Live Set on Mac

 - Operating System: OS X

-When having more than one Live version installed on a Mac, there might be a need to determin which version of Live is opened by default when double clicking a Live Set file.
+When having more than one Live version installed on a Mac, there might be a need to determine which version of Live is opened by default when double clicking a Live Set file.

 To make sure that a particular Live Set file is always opened with the same Live version when being double clicked, please do the following: